alexhalbeisen/fundraiser-site/index.md

   block: feature-1
   media_alignment: Left
   slug: ''
-  headline: "<strong>about</strong>"
+  headline: "<strong>for tierica</strong>"
-  content: Honoring the memory of Tierica is something that has challenged me for
-    a while.
-I have been unsure the best way to appreciate those years I was fortunate to know her.
-December 5th would have been her 26th birthday.
-She never liked big gestures.
-It was always the small things that had the most impact.
-Likewise, she encouraged me to take small steps to reach those bigger goals.
-On this day, I would like to start the first year of the 'love yourself' fundraiser. <br><br>The goal is to spread awareness of mental health and suicide prevention in her honor.
-    Unlike most fundraisers, I will not collect payment.
-I ask you to pledge a donation to the American Foundation for Suicide Prevention in the name of Tierica.
-Any amount helps in this cause. <br><br>The day of, I am planning on a 5K walk from Shedd Park to Downtown Lowell.
-During these times, it is important we social distance.
+  content: 'December 5th would have been her 26th birthday.
+She never cared for material
+    or extravagant gestures.
+It was always the little and meaningful things she appreciated the most.
+If something supported a greater good, like better for our planet and its inhabitants, she''d rather money go there instead. <br><br>It''s these small contributions that she believed would make a bigger difference.
+Likewise, she was an advocate for being kind towards yourself.
+Even if you were having a challenging day, she''d encourage you to take it one step at a time.
+Make those tiny strides in life to succeed, those movements will get you there in the end.<br><br>Recently, I have been faced with a personal challenge of honoring her in a way she would be proud of.
+So, my next step is setting forth the first year of the ''love yourself'' fundraiser. <br><br>The goal is to raise awareness of mental health and suicide prevention in her honor.
+Unlike most fundraisers, I will not seek payment.
+I ask you to pledge a donation to the American Foundation for Suicide Prevention in her name.
+Any amount helps in this cause.
+Together, these small gestures can make a difference in creating a better world.<br><br>The day of, there will be a 5K walk from Shedd Park to Downtown Lowell.
+During these times, it is important we social distance and anyone who wishes to organize their own way in solidarity is free to do so.
+Whether it be a 5K on their own, making a donation, showing self love - making that step is the spirit of the cause. <br><br>This is what she would want for the world; to show compassion for yourself and others. '
   media:
     image: "/uploads/2020/10/16/pic8.jpg"
     alt_text: ''